madewhere/madewhere.co/content/brands/channellock/index.md

 Channellock is a tool manufacturer, probably best known for their channel-locking pliers.
 They offer a variety of gripping tools, made in the USA.

-Unfortunately not all of their products are USA-made, but those that are carry a prominent label.
-Those that are not do not denote their origin in an obvious manner.
+Products which are USA-made carry a prominent label.
+Other items may not specify their origins on product pages.